CreatingCity/creatingcity.github.io/_posts/2020-01-10-book-urban-computing-release.md

 excerpt: "Springer Cover Book"
 ---

-Our Creating.City group is going to release our book **Smart and Digital Cities from Computational Intelligence to Applied Social Science** at Universidade Federal Fluminense on the February 17th, 2020.
+Creating.City group is going to launch our book **Smart and Digital Cities from Computational Intelligence to Applied Social Science** at Universidade Federal Fluminense on the February 17th, 2020.

 <center>